 The double chop elbow is a technique that utilizes both elbows in the attack.
-It is a very difficult technique to pull off and it doesn’t not generate as much power as the other elbow techniques that you have at your disposal.
+It is a very difficult technique to pull off and it doesn’t generate as much power as the other elbow techniques that you have at your disposal.
 The double chop elbow is something that you can use when you are ahead of your opponent on points and want to showcase your dominance in the fight.

 Check out our Guide to the Double Chop Elbow

 This is the basic clinch where both fighters are standing directly in front of each other with their hands locked around each other’s head.
 Fighters battle for a dominant position in the front clinch as they attempt to swim their hands in to get a dominate position on the neck of the opposing fighter.